ewe-studios/ewe_platform/crates/html/README.md

 A custom html parser with minilistic handling for html documents, fragments is implemented within this package, the performance is prety good.

+For a Wikipedia page of 1MB we have a worstcase performance of 16ms which is still pretty good.
+See the data in [./benches](./benches/) directory.

 ```bash
 Running benches/cwikipedia.rs (target/release/deps/cwikipedia-5a74ab1b46ae91c6)
 Benchmarking wikipedia_small: Warming up for 3.0000 s